 Learn more: Teaching With Jennifer Findlay

-18. Keep a poem in your pocket.
+23. Keep a poem in your pocket

 There are lots of poem-in-your-pocket activities out there, but we love this one for its sheer creativity!
 During independent reading time, kids explore and find their favorite poem to share with classmates.
 After they share, they tuck them in a pocket on this spectacular hallway bulletin board for others to find and read.
+(Turn this into an online activity by using an online bulletin board program like Padlet.)

 Learn more: Pleasures from the Page

-19. Design your own poetry dice.
+24. Design your own poetry dice

 Learn about clauses when you make a set of dice to use for poetry games.
 Grab this set of Dry Erase Blocks from Amazon and write dependent clauses on one and independent clauses on the other.
 Roll the dice and enjoy the verses you create!